crypto-com/thaler-docs/docs/getting-started/local-devnet.md

     $ ssh ubuntu@{Azure VM Public IP Address}
     ```

-2. Install `Docker`: you can refer to following document on ["How To Install and Use Docker on Ubuntu 18.04"
+2. Install `Docker`: you can refer to the following document on ["How To Install and Use Docker on Ubuntu 18.04"
   ](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

     Make sure you have complete the part of `Executing the Docker Command Without Sudo` by: